-$^{^{\}dagger}$ Complexity that arises in computer artifacts, or their development process, which is non-essential to the problem to be solved.
+&lt;sup>3Complexity that arises in computer artifacts, or their development process, which is non-essential to the problem to be solved.

-$^{^{\}ddagger}$ Would it be the sixth, we seriously doubt anyone would apply the same prefix five times.
+&lt;sup>4Would it be the sixth, we seriously doubt anyone would apply the same prefix five times.

 The technique of using programs to manipulate other programs, or the running program itself, is known as metaprogramming, and the high-level design of such system is called a meta-architecture.
-Granted, there has been some debate on the exact meaning of this Humpty-Dumpty word^{\dagger}.
-Joseph et al. defined it as architectures that can dynamically adapt at runtime to new user requirements (a.k.a. "reflective architectures") [14].
-Ferreira et al. pointed to an architecture of architectures, i.e. an abstraction over a class of systems which may rely on reflective mechanisms [?].
-This seemingly disagreement is due to the ubiquitous meta prefix, which can be understood as being applied to the word architecture (i.e., an architecture of architectures), or as a subset categorization (i.e., those architectures that rely on meta- mechanisms).
-For the purpose of this work, we will stand with the latter, i.e., a meta-architecture is a software system architecture that relies on reflective mechanisms.
+Granted, there has been some debate on the exact meaning of this Humpty-Dumpty word.
+Joseph et al. defined it as architectures that can dynamically adapt at runtime to new user requirements (a.k.a. "reflective architectures") [19].
+Ferreira et al. pointed to an architecture of architectures, i.e. an abstraction over a class of systems which may rely on reflective mechanisms [5].
+This seemingly disagreement is due to the ubiquitous meta prefix, which can be understood as being applied to the word architecture (i.e., an architecture of architectures), or as a subset categorization (i.e., those architectures that rely on meta-\ mechanisms).
+For the purpose of this work, we should consider a metaarchitecture as a software system architecture that heavily relies on reflective mechanisms.